Policy and Conflict of Interest

-Submission by author at same institution as one of the editors.
-A paper submitted by an author for which there is a potential conflict with who is at the same institution as one of the editors will be handled by one of the other editors.
+Submission by an author with the same institution as one of the editors: A paper submitted by an author for which there is a potential conflict with who is at the same institution as one of the editors will be handled by one of the other editors.
 The other editor will select referees and make all decisions on the paper.
-Submission by family member of editor or by author whose relationship with editor might create the perception of bias.
+Submission by a family member of editor or by author whose relationship with editor might create the perception of bias.
 A paper submitted by a family member of one of the editors, or by an author whose relationship with one of the editors might create the perception of bias (e.g., in terms of close friendship or conflict/rivalry), will be handled by another editor.
 The other editor will select referees and make all decisions on the paper.
 If in doubt, the editors will consult with the Journal editor.

 Potential COI for Reviewers: The invitation letter to reviewers will include the following paragraph: If you know or think you know the identity of the author, and if you feel there is any potential COI in your refereeing this paper because of your relationship with the author (e.g., in terms of close friendship or conflict/rivalry) or for any other reason, please declare it.
 By accepting this invitation, it is assumed there is no potential COI.
 Standard policy will be not to use a referee if a COI has been declared, but the editors may use their discretion after consulting with one another.

 European Review for Medical and Pharmacological Sciences thrives on its independence.
 Our strict policy is that editorial independence, decisions and content should not be compromised by commercial or financial interests, or by any specific arrangements with advertising clients or sponsors.